 Date Discovered February 9, 2016

-Description Microsoft ASP.NET is prone to a cross-site request-forgery vulnerability.
+Description Microsoft Active Directory Federation Services is prone to a denial of service vulnerability.

 Updates are available.
 Please see the references or vendor advisory for more information.

 Copyright © Symantec Corporation.

 Permission to redistribute this alert electronically is granted as long as it is not edited in any way unless authorized by Symantec Security Response.
 Reprinting the whole or part of this alert in any medium other than electronically requires permission from email@example.com

 The information in the advisory is believed to be accurate at the time of publishing based on currently available information.
 Use of the information constitutes acceptance for use in an AS IS condition.
 There are no warranties with regard to this information.
 Neither the author nor the publisher accepts any liability for any direct, indirect, or consequential loss or damage arising from use of, or reliance on, this information.

 Symantec, Symantec products, Symantec Security Response, and firstname.lastname@example.org

 are registered trademarks of Symantec Corp. and/or affiliated companies in the United States and other countries.
 All other registered and unregistered trademarks represented in this document are the sole property of their respective companies/owners.